 Now That You’re Settled In…

 You’ve shown the concierge your passport and are all checked in.
 Before hitting the street, safely stow your passport in your hotel room safe.
 Some travelers choose to keep their wallet or purse in the room also, preferring to take only an I.D., some cash, and a couple relevant cards.
+Here is a great guide for Rome, if you still need some inspiration on what to see and do.

 Since Rome’s Historic Center neighborhood is best explored on foot, make sure you’re wearing comfortable shoes.
 Italians like to be fashionable, so it doesn’t hurt to dress well, especially if you are planning on visiting a nice restaurant or wine bar.